-• Feedback should not be seen simply as something delivered by faculty to students, leaving individuals to try to understand what has been said about their work.
-Instead, dialogue between tutor and students, in peer-to-peer feedback and discussion around the meaning of feedback, can help students learn more.
+Feedback should not be seen simply as something faculty delivers to students, leaving individuals to try to understand what has been said about their work.
+Instead, dialogue between tutors and students, peer-to-peer feedback, and discussion around the meaning of feedback can help students learn more.